usnistgov/oar-dmp-angular-ui/README.md

 2. Install packages

-    Go to root folder, switch to initial-portal-setup02 branch, then do npm install:
+    Go to root folder, then do npm install:

 ```
     Note: make sure your npm version is 7.0.0 or higher.
 Use npm -v to check your version.